-This New Hampshire Mom Creates Fun, Visually Stunning Charcuterie Boards for Kids
+This New Small Business out of New Hampshire Creates Fun, Visually Stunning Snack Boards for Kids

-This may be one of the most fun, creative things I've seen in a long time to come out of the pandemic.
+Fun, festive, entertaining Charcuterie for Kids.
+Too fun!
+This may be one of the most creative businesses I've seen come out of the pandemic.
 Are you ready to go several steps beyond children's party platters?

 I mean, I've literally had charcuterie boards for dinner.
 They're so welcoming and easy eating.